 Duration: 200 hours – Students who have had previous Payroll bookkeeping experience will be able to complete the course in less time.

-All course material follows the New 2014 ICB syallabus
+All course material follows the ICB syllabus and lessons include:

 1. Demonstrate knowledge and understanding of the theory of payroll

 Demonstrate a basic understanding of the law relating to payroll, discrimination, employment status,